-He was injured playing football during his second year in college, but continued on a full scholarship, although his playing days for the Razorbacks were over.
-His academic achievements continued however, and he graduated summa cum laude from college, and was then valedictorian in his graduating medical school class.
-Many people, including myself, thought he was too brilliant to limit himself to a private medical practice, but would surely remain in the academic field and be involved in research of some kind.
-However, following his internship year at Parkland Hospital in Dallas, Texas and 2 years of active duty in the U. S. Air Force he decided to join our dad in a family medical practice in El Dorado, Arkansas.
+He was injured playing football during his second year in college but continued on a full scholarship although his playing days for the Razorbacks were over.
+His academic achievements continued however, and he graduated summa cum laude from college and was then valedictorian of his graduating medical school class.
+Many people including myself thought he was too brilliant to limit himself to a private medical practice, but would surely remain in the academic field and be involved in research of some kind.
+However following his internship year at Parkland Hospital in Dallas, Texas and two years of active duty in the U. S. Air Force he decided to join our Dad in his family medical practice in El Dorado, Arkansas.

-From the time of my spiritual conversion until he departed this life in 2009, my relationship with Bubba was one of a spiritual father to his son.
+From the time of my spiritual conversion until he departed this life in 2009 my relationship with Bubba was one of a spiritual father to his son.
 He encouraged me to memorize large portions of scripture while spending daily time in the Word.
-We were involved in several men’s Bible studies together, and for one period there were 2 other physicians in town who joined us.
+We were involved in several men’s Bible studies together, and for one period there were two other physicians who joined us.
 They too had spiritual conversions and were active in their witness to patients.
 For a short time Bubba and I taught a couple’s Sunday school class together.
 These were times of rapid spiritual growth for me, and it seemed he was making a conscious effort to pour as much truth into me as possible.

-Years later when Cathy and I moved to Fayetteville, Arkansas in order to be close to our daughter Ginny and her family, my personal time with Bubba was reduced to the few times each year we would return to visit our son John Aaron and his family.
+Years later when Cathy and I moved to Fayetteville, Arkansas in order to be close to our daughter Ginny and her family, my personal time with Bubba was reduced to the few times each year we returned to visit our son John Aaron and his family.
 We spoke often on the phone, and he continued challenging, encouraging and occasionally rebuking me regarding my spiritual life.
 At the end of every phone conversation we prayed for each other.

-Bubba departed this life at age 81, after spending the last 10 years of his life as care giver for his beloved wife LaNell.
+Bubba departed this life at age eighty-one after spending the last ten years of his life as care giver for his beloved wife LaNell.
 She had developed progressive dementia, and Bubba retired early from his medical practice in order to provide for her.
 He finished his journey well by setting this example of unconditional love while modeling marital faithfulness for better or for worse, in sickness and in health.